Rebecca L. Carrier

 Feb 08, 2024

-ChE Professor Rebecca Carrier is using the Spark Funds from the Center for Research Innovation at Northeastern to develop an algorithm-driven, streamlined process for drug delivery to potentially reduce dosages and side effects.
+ChE Professor Rebecca Carrier is developing an algorithm-driven, streamlined process for drug delivery to potentially reduce dosages and side effects.
+She received a Spark Fund award from the Center for Research Innovation at Northeastern for this research.

 Faculty